top of page

 Argo Crew

 Gold kylix with hammered image of running houds, ca. 15th-early 14th century BCE.
 2108.
 Benaki Museum.
-On display in the Gods, Myths & Mortals exhibition at the Hellenic Museum, Melbourne.

-Golden Kylix in the Hellenic Museum collections
+Golden Kylix in the Benaki Museum collections

 The kylix features aristocratic symbolism of running dogs (used for royal hunting sports) all around the cup.